SemiLayerDocs

 semilayer login

-A browser window opens.
-Sign in (or create an account) and authorize the CLI.
-The token is stored locally — all subsequent commands are authenticated.
+A browser window opens; sign in and authorize the CLI.
+The token is stored locally and every subsequent command is authenticated.

 semilayer init